SRM 383, D2, 500-Pointer (SimpleRotationDecoder)

 The way to solve this problem is to enumerate all possible passwords, and then test to see which of the possible ones decrypts successfully.
 Here, n is 26 (passwords are composed of lower-case letters) and l is three.
 Thus, there are 263 = 17576 potential passwords.
 That's a pretty small number, so we should be able to perform the enumeration quickly.

-Armed with this information, what we want to do is generate all 17576 potential passwords, and for each password, we decrypt the message and test whether it corresponds to legal clear text.
+Our strategy is a simple enumeration of passwords.
+How many of those are there?
+26*26*26 = 17576.
+For each password, we decrypt the message and test whether it corresponds to legal clear text.
 If so, we return the clear text.
 The problem description says that we are guaranteed that there will be one unique password that generates legal clear text, and that makes our life simpler.
 We'll generate the passwords using the exact same technique as in divmod.cpp in the CS302 lectures on enumeration.
 Here's a solution in Solution.cpp:

 class SimpleRotationDecoder {